katkapsasky/mildew-detector/README.md

 ## Bugs

-### Fixed
+### Fixed Bugs

 When using the trained model to predict on new data, the result would consistently be the opposite of what it should at a very high accuracy, leading me to believe the model was working correctly but the labels had somehow switched around.
-This was due to the target map number having not been updated from [0] to [1] in the "Predict class probabilities" code at the end of the Modelling and Evaluation notebook when switching from binary classification with Sigmoid to multi-class classification with Softmax
+This was due to the target map number having not been updated from [0] to [1] in the "Predict class probabilities" code at the end of the Modelling and Evaluation notebook when switching from binary classification with Sigmoid to multi-class classification with Softmax.

+When deploying the project to Heroku the initial build failed as the Heroku Stack was set to 22, which was incompatible.
+To fix this, I logged into the Heroku CLI and updated the Heroku Stack to 20 which allowed the app to deploy successfully.

-### Unfixed
+### Unfixed Bugs

 There are no remaining unfixed bugs I am aware of.